Mishnah: Authorship

 The rabbis who contributed to the Mishnah are known as the Tannaim, of whom approximately 120 are known.
-The period during which the Mishnah was assembled spanned about 130 years, or five generations, in the first and second centuries CE.
-Judah ha-Nasi is credited with the final redaction and publication of the Mishnah, although there have been a few additions since his time: those passages that cite him or his grandson, Judah II, and the end of tractate Sotah, which refers to the period after Judah's death.
+The period during which the Mishnah was assembled spanned about 130 years, or five generations, in the first and second centuries.
+Judah ha-Nasi is credited with the final redaction and publication of the Mishnah: Abraham ben David calculated the date as 189.
+There have been a few additions since his time according to the Iggeret of Sherira Gaon. those passages that cite him or his grandson, Judah II, and the end of tractate Sotah, which refers to the period after Judah's death.
 In addition to redacting the Mishnah, Judah and his court also ruled on which opinions should be followed, although the rulings do not always appear in the text.

 Most of the Mishnah is related without attribution (stam).
 This usually indicates that many sages taught so, or that Judah the Prince ruled so.
 The halakhic ruling usually follows that view.
 Sometimes, however, it appears to be the opinion of a single sage, and the view of the sages collectively (חכמים, hachamim) is given separately.

 As Judah the Prince went through the tractates, the Mishnah was set forth, but throughout his life some parts were updated as new information came to light.
 Because of the proliferation of earlier versions, it was deemed too hard to retract anything already released, and therefore a second version of certain laws were released.
 The Talmud refers to these differing versions as Mishnah Rishonah ("First Mishnah") and Mishnah Acharonah ("Last Mishnah").
 David Zvi Hoffmann suggests that Mishnah Rishonah actually refers to texts from earlier Sages upon which Rebbi based his Mishnah.